Guardians vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has five doubles, five home runs, 11 walks and 13 RBI (29 total hits).
+- Anthony Rizzo has 31 hits with five doubles, five home runs, 11 walks and 14 RBI.

 Rizzo Recent Games